Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Introduction

 \section{Introduction}

-Recently, complex 3D scene understanding has emerged as a pivotal area in computer vision, encompassing tasks such as scene generation~\citep{controlroom3d,text2room,scenescape,ctrlroom,graphdreamer}, reasoning~\citep{3dllm,sig3d,scanqa,sqa3d}, and interaction~\citep{multiply,3dvla}.
-Leveraging large-scale vision foundation models, approaches like~\cite{pixelllm,kosmos2,glamm,visionllm,lisa} have achieved promising results, thereby enabling a wide range of real-world applications, from autonomous driving~\cite{bevguide,drivelm,drivevlm,embodieddrive}, robotics~\cite{3dvla,pivot}, to multi-modal agents~\cite{gemini,gpt4}.
+Recently, complex 3D scene understanding has emerged as a pivotal area in computer vision, encompassing tasks such as scene generation~\citep{controlroom3d,text2room,scenescape,ctrlroom,graphdreamer,scenecraft}, reasoning~\citep{3dllm,sig3d,scanqa,sqa3d}, and interaction~\citep{multiply,3dvla}.
+Leveraging large-scale vision foundation models, many approaches~\cite{pixelllm,kosmos2,glamm,visionllm,lisa} have achieved promising results in various downstream tasks, thereby enabling a wide range of real-world applications, from autonomous driving~\cite{bevguide,drivelm,drivevlm,embodieddrive}, robotics~\cite{3dvla,pivot}, to multimodal agents~\cite{gemini,gpt4}.

 While numerous studies~\citep{probing3d,ataleoftwofeatures,amradio} have provided guidance on the use of vision foundation models for 2D image-based tasks, the strategies for 3D scenarios remain unclear.
-A systematic understanding of complex real-world scenarios involves not only semantic and depth awareness~\cite{probing3d}, which is possible to evaluate within the 2D domain, but also geometric awareness and the ability to align with multi-modal information for reasoning and grounding tasks.
+A systematic understanding of complex real-world scenarios involves not only semantic and depth awareness~\cite{probing3d}, which is possible to evaluate within the 2D domain, but also geometric awareness and the ability to align with multimodal information for reasoning and grounding tasks.
 To address this gap, our work evaluates the use of different types of visual foundation models for complex scene understanding and seeks to identify the strengths and limitations of each model in different scenarios.
 Ultimately, this study aims to contribute to the development of more effective and efficient scene understanding systems.

 Concretely, we aim to address several key questions.
 First, given that most vision foundation models are trained on image or video data, we want to determine \emph{whether 2D foundation models can effectively interpret 3D scenes}.
 Second, since video models inherently contain temporal information that captures aspects of the 3D structure as well, we investigate \emph{whether they lead to better 3D feature representations compared to image models}.
 Finally, we seek to identify \emph{the most suitable scenarios for different foundation models trained under various settings}.